Man With The Iron Fists: Director RZA Talks Kickbutt Bromance With Russell Crowe

 And we had time to meditate on it.
 And I thought, she's right, y'all.
 And Eli and I thought on it, that there's one thing all women have.
 And that's a motherly instinct.

 And if a crisis is about to happen, and she's gonna risk herself, it's worthy.
 But I wanted Lucy for Madam Blossom, that was a dream.

 And I didn't think I was gonna get her.
 But I convinced her good!
 It was like, I'm workin' on it, I'm workin' on it!

 Nah, I really wanted her so bad, man.
-And even when we got some big offers and shit, and they took her picture off and put up someone else, I was like, what the fuck!
+And even when we got some big offers and shit, and they took her picture off and put up someone else, I was like, what!

 And they told me, it ain't gonna happen.
 And I was like, it gotta happen.
 I see it, I see it already!
 And I'm so glad it happened.

 But I will say that this is a story I wanted to tell.
 And probably a few things that were important to me, but not important to the world.

 So we took those out, but they will be on the DVD as deleted scenes.
 Yeah.